unlight/Anonymouse/readme.md

 ### Anonymouse 2 ###
 Anonymous posting.
 Allow post comment and create discussions anonymously.

-Recommended to use with pluging Morf.
+Recommended to use with plugin Morf.